neuromatch/impact-scholars/output-guidelines/micropublications to modofy.md

 ### Main Text
 Based on the type of research, please elaborate on the single claim, observation, or method.
 Think of this section as the combination of the Methods, Results, and Discussion sections of a journal-style research article.
   - Word limit: 1500 words
+  - Supplementary Methods: To make the results reproducible, authors may add supplementary methods if the 1500 word limit isn't sufficient to report the steps to reproduce the results.
+  - References:
+    - Use [Zotero](https://www.zotero.org/) as a reference manager to organize and format citations.
+References are not included in the word count.
+  - Acknowledgment: Add an acknowledgment section to recognize contributions from individuals who do not qualify as co-authors (e.g., mentors and scholars who contributed but did not complete the project) bu offered specific contributions such as technical assistance or critical feedback.